belowlab/drive/docs/source/index.rst

 Citation:
 ---------
-The paper that originally discusses DRIVE can be found here: `<https://www.medrxiv.org/content/10.1101/2023.04.19.23288831v1>`_
+The following paper discusses an initial implementation of the clustering algorithm of DRIVE (1.0.0) and can be citied if you use the tool: `Detection of distant relatedness in biobaks to identify undiagnosed cases of Mendelian disease as applied to Long QT Syndrome <https://doi-org.proxy.library.vanderbilt.edu/10.1038/s41467-024-51977-4>`_.

 Contact:
 --------
-If you have any questions about DRIVE, you can either post an issue on the Github issues page or you can contact us at the email address, insert email here.
+If you have any questions about DRIVE or run into issues, you can either post an issue on the Github issues page or you can contact us at the email address, insert email here.

 .. toctree::
    :maxdepth: 2